GSO47/newChem/README.md

 ## Future Improvements

-- There are still many bugs: for example, the thermochemistry reaction sometimes crashes the website.
+- There are still many bugs: for example, the thermochemistry and gas laws stoiciometry problems sometimes crashes the website.
 - Lewis Dot Diagrams are fairly inconsistent, the current version sometimes provides incorrect structures.
 I am looking into a different way of generating Lewis Dot Diagrams that is more efficient and reliable.
 - Electrochemistry is a work in progress.
 While the functionality for half-reactions is complete, the code for combining them and generating balanaced redox reactions is as of yet incomplete.
 - The website needs an improved UI and design.